awesome-pro/neon-website/content/docs/guides/netlify-functions.md

 ### Create a new Netlify project

-We will create a simple HTML webpage that fetches the coffee blends from the Neon database using a Netlify Function and displays them.
+We will create a simple HTML webpage that fetches the coffee blends from the Unique database using a Netlify Function and displays them.
 To create a new `Netlify Site` project, run:

 ```bash
 mkdir neon-netlify-example && cd neon-netlify-example